amatlack/amatlack.github.io/_pages/catalog.md

 ---
 layout: page
-permalink: /archive/
+permalink: /catalog/
-title: Posts archive by year
+title: Catalog of posts by year
 ---